 The month of April goes way back.
 Before January and February were added to the end of the year by King Numa Pompilius around 700 b.c., April was already the second month of the Roman calendar year (March was the first).
 Around 450 b.c., April was rearranged into the fourth slot, and was assigned 29 days.

 With the introduction of the Gregorian calendar by Pope Gregory XIII in 1582, an extra day was added, and even though it took Mother Goose awhile to standardize the rhyme, we’ve been able to count on “30 days hath April” ever since.

 How did April get its name?

-And as if it weren’t enough to have it’s own mystery, April also adds to another origination story.
-Around the 5th century AD, the Anglo-Saxons referred to April as Oster-monath or Eostre-monath, a reference to the goddess Eostre, whose feast was celebrated during the month.
+And, as if it weren’t enough to have its own mystery, April also adds to another origination story.
+Around the fifth century a.d., the Anglo-Saxons referred to April as Oster-monath or Eostre-monath, a reference to the goddess Eostre, whose feast was celebrated during the month.
 The Venerable Bede, a monk from the Northumbrian monastery of Saint Peter, believed this gave root to the word Easter—which is most often observed during the month of April.

 April’s derivation will remain a story full of maybes, but we don’t see this month going anywhere soon.
-What do you think linguists will be discussing when April is 3000 years old?
+What do you think linguists will be discussing when the month of April is 3000 years old?